 At Hazelwood Gardens Nursing Home, in Bristol, service users may expect respectful and caring assistance as they go around their daily activities.
-In addition to providing quality residential care, we also provide laundry services, cook all meals, maintain a clean and polite approach to personal space, and end-of-life care.
-With our main focus on providing the best possible service we can, you are able to place your trust in our skilled and qualified team.
+In addition to providing quality residential care, we also provide laundry services, cook all meals, maintain a clean and polite approach to personal space, and offer end-of-life care.
+Our main focus is on providing the best possible service we can, you can place your trust in our skilled and qualified team.

 For long-term or short-term residents with more demanding health and care needs, our nursing staff offer a more closely supervised and assisted service.
 Our fully registered nursing team are joined by a team of healthcare assistants, who carry out many of the same services for both residential and temporary service users.
 Any residents receiving this type of care will be provided with any necessary medications within the schedule prescribed, and administered by our nursing staff.
 All medication and prescriptions will be overseen and reviewed by our home GP.